adnanmaja/indonesia-2045/README.md

-# 🇮🇩 Indonesia 2045 - Economic Prediction
+# 🇮🇩 Yogyakarta 2030 - Unemployment Prediction

 A beginner-friendly machine learning project that aims to explore how to roughly predict socioeconomal condition using hypothetical scenarios such as 'Optimistic' and 'Stagnant'.
 This project is designed for educational purposes, helping me get hands-on experience with data science workflows, regression models, and exploratory data analysis (EDA).